naveengampala/AI/readme.md

 - Preprocessing the data essentialy dealing with Missing values
 - Linear regression in scikit-learn
 - Root Mean Square Error

+## exploratory data analysis on Prediction of Quality of Wine | Day 4

 ## Support Vector Machine | Day 6